 Following his general medical training, Mr. de Rosnay moved to the United Kingdom where he embarked on specialist training in Obstetrics & Gynaecology in the North West Thames area of London.
 This involved rotating through a number of prestigious hospitals including St. Mary’s, Queen Charlotte’s, West Middlesex, Hillingdon and Watford.
 He completed his specialist training in 2010.

-He returned to the United Kingdom in 2013 and took up a consultant post in Obstetrics & Gynaecology at West Middlesex University Hospital.
-Mr. de Rosnay is currently the lead consultant in Urogynaecology.
-He has a special interest in female pelvic floor dysfunction and childbirth-associated perineal trauma.
+He returned to the United Kingdom in 2013 and took up a consultant post in Obstetrics & Gynaecology at West Middlesex University Hospital, which is part of Chelsea & Westminster Hospitals NHS Foundation Trust.
+Mr de Rosnay has a special interest in pelvic organ (vaginal) prolapse and childbirth-associated perineal trauma.

 - Vaginal wall prolapse